magomimmo/modern-cljs/doc/tutorial-15.md

 $
 ```

-As you can see, the `$ lein test` command failed because was not able
+As you can see, the `$ lein test` command failed because was not able to
-to find the `validators_test.clj` file in the project `classpath`.
-To
+find the `validators_test.clj` file in the project `classpath`.
+To fix
-fix this problem we have to add a `:test-paths` section into the
+this problem we have to add a `:test-paths` section into the
-`project.clj` to reflect the file structure for unit testing of we
+`project.clj` to reflect the file structure for unit testing we defined
-defined above.
+above.

 ```clj
 (defproject modern-cljs "0.1.0-SNAPSHOT"